What is Long Unwinding: Is Long Unwinding Good or Bad?

 Home » Stock Market » What is Long Unwinding: Is Long Unwinding Good or Bad?

-Have you ever wondered why traders suddenly decide to sell stocks they once believed would fetch them long-term returns and security?
+Have you ever wondered why traders suddenly decide to sell stocks they once believed would fetch them long-term returns?
 That’s something called as long unwinding.
 It’s like hitting the rewind button on a long position.
-This reverse may be the result of shifts in market conditions, profit motives, or a change in the individual investor’s market outlook and perception.
+This reverse may be the result of shifts in market conditions and profit motives.
+It can also be due to a change in the individual investor’s market outlook.
 But why does a trader prefer long unwinding?
 What happens after long unwinding?

 Long Unwinding Meaning

-Let us Understand Long Unwinding With An Example.
+Let us Understand Long Unwinding Meaning With An Example

 Imagine there’s a trader named Ravi.